Ruiyi666/Algo-Arena/docs/REPORT2.md

 ## Introduction

-In this assignment, I have deploy my project **Algo Arena** to AWS, which is a web application that requires a frontend, a backend server, and a database.
+In this assignment, I have deployed my project **Algo Arena** to AWS, which is a web application that requires a frontend, a backend server, and a database.
 You can use only one command to deploy the project to AWS, or locally (See **Deployment** for details).

 ```bash
 terraform apply